Next-Level Lead Nurture Building Manual for B2B Marketers

-There’s just one problem: the rules have changed.
-With so many people stuck at home, content consumption has skyrocketed — and we’re not just talking about those Netflix binges that kept you occupied during lockdown.
-Our own data revealed that B2B content engagement increased significantly in 2020, with 17% more visitors, 40% more unique asset views, and 15% more time spent reading and viewing content.
-What does this all mean?
-B2B buyers are accessing more content than ever before, and have come to expect the same micro-personalized experiences they enjoy on B2C platforms like Netflix, Amazon and Spotify.
+What does it all mean?
+B2B buyers are still dependent on content to guide them through their buyer journey.
+On top of that, they’ve come to expect the same micro-personalized experiences they enjoy on B2C platforms like Netflix, Amazon and Spotify.
 Don’t just take our word for it: according to Salesforce, 82% of business buyers want the same experience as when they’re buying for themselves.

 Set the right pace by matching your nurture with prospects’ interests

 Before you can assemble an effective nurture program, you need to know who you’re actually targeting — and adjust the pacing accordingly.
 Otherwise, your nurture might not deliver the right content at the right time.
 There are several ways to segment your nurture, depending on both the nature of your business as well as the data you have access to.

 A few of the more common segments include:

 - Solutions: If your company offers several solutions in different spaces, consider creating a separate nurture track for each one.

 - Persona: If you sell into different levels or functions within an organization, it makes sense to assemble nurture streams for each persona.

 - Funnel stage: As leads progress through the buyer’s journey, their content requirements will change.
 Segmenting your nurture by funnel stage helps prevent an information mismatch, like providing a detailed report before a prospect even knows who you are.